Terms and Conditions

-PCI DSS means the Payment Card Industry Data Security Standard issued by the Payment Card Industry Security Council from time to time and available at: https://www.pcisecuritystandards.org/document_library?document=pci_dss
+PCI DSS means the Payment Card Industry Data Security Standard issued by the Payment Card Industry Security Council.

-Personal Information has the meaning given in the Privacy Act 1988 (Cth) as amended from time to time.
+Personal Information has the meaning given in the Data Protection Requirements.

-Product Schedule means a schedule describing the specifications and functionality of each SiteMinder Product, as updated from time to time, which are available on the Website.
+Product Schedule means a schedule describing the specifications and functionality of each Product, as updated from time to time and available on the Website.

-Related Bodies Corporate means in relation to any entity, a company that Controls the entity, a company that is under the Control of the entity, or is Controlled by the same company that Controls the entity.
+Related Body Corporate means, in relation to any entity, a company that Controls the entity, a company that is under the Control of the entity or is Controlled by the same company that Controls the entity.

-Sales Order Form means an order form or other communication between SiteMinder and the Customer which details the Products the Customer has ordered.
+Sales Order Form means an order form or other written communication, including a digital or online form, between SiteMinder and the Customer specifying the Products the Customer has purchased.

 - installation, integration, maintenance, assistance or back up services;